aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

   updated: 2020-12-17 13:09:17.309002201 -0500 EST
 ```

+{{% hint type="important" title="NOTE" %}}
+The `s3-controller` should be installed successfully now, but it is NOT yet fully
+functional.
+ACK controller needs access to AWS IAM credentials to manage AWS resources.
+See [Next Steps](#Next-steps) for configuring AWS IAM credentials for ACK controller.
+{{% /hint %}}

 ## Install an ACK service controller with static Kubernetes manifests

 If you prefer not to use Helm, you may install an ACK service controller using static Kubernetes manifests that are included in the source repository.

 Static Kubernetes manifests install an individual service controller as a Kubernetes `Deployment`, including the relevant Kubernetes RBAC resources.
 Static Kubernetes manifests are available in the `config/` directory of the associated ACK service controller's source repository.